dtasada/llvm-wrapper/PROJECT_DOCUMENTATION.md

 # LLVM-Wrapper Project Documentation

-This document provides a detailed explanation of the `llvm-wrapper` project, a compiler for a custom language with the `.dmr` file extension.
+This document provides a detailed explanation of the `llvm-wrapper` project, a compiler for a custom language with the `.zag` file extension.
 The compiler is written in Zig and uses LLVM for code generation.

 ## Project Structure